-The Minnesota Department of Human Services (DHS), Minnesota IT Services (MNIT), and Minnesota's counties teamed up with Code for America to develop a human-centered benefits application to serve the people of Minnesota.
-The application, MNbenefits, combines cash, food, and health care applications into a single, streamlined application to simplify processes and get help to the state's most at risk individuals and families.
+One of the pillars of the Governor's One Minnesota Plan is children and families, and one of Minnesota IT Services' (MNIT) goals is to promote people-centered digital government services.
+MNbenefits is a major accomplishment towards both of those goals.
+Launched in November 2020, MNbenefits combines nine public assistance programs for cash assistance, food, and health care into a single, streamlined application to simplify processes and get help to Minnesota's most at-risk individuals and families.